dominicporter/Air-Monitoring-On-The-Go/README.md

 Install CircuitPython on your deveice and get one of the examples on the Circuitpython site going.
 Then copy across the files in this repository.
 TODO: improve these instructions

-# Work in Progress

-Tasks:

-(x) display some readings on the display graphically (x) increase battery life by sleeping between sensor readings